Board of Directors

 Gordon Allen rejoined the Board in 2020, having previously served as Chair from 08-17.
 Gordon has served on many non-profit boards in New Hampshire, as well as teaching economics.
 He was also Executive Director of the Monadnock Workshop in Peterborough.
 Gordon also serves as the Founding Chair of WNHN-FM.
 (Antrim, NH )

-Kate Coon, Co-Chair is Chairperson of the PeterboroughPlus unit of League of Women Voters (LWVNH), established in 2017, representing 13 towns in the Monadnock region.
-She is also one of 5 elected members of the Peterborough Recreation Committee, an active member of Peterborough’s Community Task Force on Housing and a board member (VP) of Peterborough Folk Music.
+Kate Coon, Secretary is Chairperson of the PeterboroughPlus unit of League of Women Voters (LWVNH), established in 2017, representing 13 towns in the Monadnock region.
+She is also one of 5 elected members of the Peterborough Recreation Committee, member of Peterborough’s Affordable Housing Committee, chairs Friends of Peterborough Recreation Projects (501c3) and is a board member (VP) of Peterborough Folk Music.
 One of the First Women of Yale College, graduating from Yale in 1973, Kate taught and advised students in greater Boston area independent schools for over 30 years, until moving with her husband Seth to Peterborough in 1998.
 She has enjoyed participating in the Granny D Memorial Walk and supporting Open Democracy in the enduring legacy Granny D Doris Haddock: intrepid and inspiring advocate of strong democracy.
-(Peterborough)
+(Peterborough, NH)

 Kelsey (Douville) Fisk presently works for America Votes in New Hampshire as part of the voting rights team.
 Kelsey's background in both issue organizing and candidate campaigns includes working as the lead organizer at Civix Strategy Group in New Hampshire, as a field manager for Forward Montana in Bozeman, Montana, and as a campaign manager for a state Senate race in New Hampshire.
 She has also worked for campaigns in Colorado and Iowa.
 Originally from New Hampshire, Kelsey is passionate about community organizing and getting outside.
 She lives in Massachusetts with her partner and her two dogs, Ken and Callie.
 (Lincoln, MA)